gbv/validation-server/README.md

 Key `formats` must contain an array of [data formats](#data-formats) or a file containing such array.
 The list of formats is automatically extended by some hardcoded formats and schema languages.

+Additional keys `provider` and `links` can be used to adjust the HTML footer.

 A JSON Schema to validate configuration is included at [`config/config-schema.json`](config/config-schema.json).

 ## Usage